RecoverMe, my recovery, my journey

 Campaign Goal: Increase the number of young adults who are taking steps towards long-term recovery.

-Campaign Approach: RecoverMe connects young adults to empowering, practical, and affirming resources to support their individual journey with substance use and mental health challenges.
+Campaign Approach: RecoverMe connects young adults to empowering, practical, and encouraging resources to support their individual journey with substance use and mental health challenges.
 Through these resources, RecoverMe:

 • Aims to encourage young adults to seek help by highlighting that recovery is not only possible for everyone but is essential for living a life that feels authentic to them.